- Diversity, Inclusion & Belonging

 We focus our DIB efforts under four strategic pillars:

 - Talent: We will increase demographic diversity in our corporate and all leadership positions to better reflect the North American population.

 - Culture: We will strengthen belonging and address favoritism through greater consistency, collaboration, communication and connection.

-- Marketplace: We will serve customers on their terms, through a lens of identity and equity at every touchpoint.
+- Marketplace: We will serve customers on their terms, through a lens of anti-racism, identity and equity at every touchpoint.

 - Leadership: We will declare and commit to compelling, future-oriented leadership expectations and shared culture that will drive our business ambition.

 The voices of our people are essential as we continue on this journey to be a better, more diverse and inclusive company.
 Our Employee Resource Groups (ERGs) are employee-led, Nordstrom-sponsored groups that help to bring together, educate and amplify the experiences of our employee groups and their allies.
 Currently, we have ERG groups focused on members of LGBTQIA+, veterans, women, Black, Asian Pacific-Islander, Latinx, parents and diverse-abilities communities.